 Refrigerator Storage

-- It can be kept in the refrigerator for up to 5 days.
+- Keeps well in the refrigerator for up to 5 days.

 Freezing Blueberry Coconut Chia Seed Pudding